 Then I removed the feet off the bottom of the wood base, turned it upside down, and glued the candlestick to the center.
 I measured just to make sure I had it directly in the middle.

-I let the wood glue dry overnight before painting two coats of the creamy chalk type paint.
-I used two coats of paint, let it dry completely, and sanded with 320-grit sandpaper.
-To finish off, I covered with a light coat of matte varnish.
+Then, I let the wood glue dry overnight before painting two coats of creamy chalk-type paint.
+I used two coats of paint, let it dry completely, and sanded it with 320-grit sandpaper.
+To finish off, I covered it with a light coat of matte varnish.

 Using a cake (or cookie) stand makes even simple storebought cookies look more elegant, don’t you think?